Please ensure Javascript is enabled for purposes of website accessibility

 a map of a subway system

 If you REALLY want to get the cheapest way from JFK to Manhattan, you can take the Q10 bus from Terminal 4 (take the Air Train for free to Terminal 4 from any other terminal).
 That will take you to the Lefferts Boulevard subway station where you can catch the A train.
-Because there is a free bus to subway connection, you’ll save the $8 per person Air Train fee.
+Because there is a free bus to subway connection, you’ll save the $8.50 per person Air Train fee.
+Note (2025) – I have seen conflicting opinions as to whether the Q10 still runs all the way to JFK vs. ending at the Lefferts Boulevard subway stop – if you know for sure on this one, please let us know in the comments.

 I hope this guide has helped you travel from JFK airport to Manhattan or anywhere else in New York City – if you need to make it a roundtrip, make sure to check out my guide to the best and cheapest way from Manhattan to JFK airport